 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #LoveYourLawn #CollectiveBias

 Jeremy started building the house we live in now about the same time we started dating two and half years ago.
 Now we’re getting married here next month.
 It takes a lot of work to landscape around new construction.
-A lot of people find it difficult complete landscape projects, especially if they are big projects.
+A lot of people find it difficult to complete landscape projects, especially if they are big projects.
 If this is the case for you then you might want to contact a landscaping company such as Legion Landscaping to help you finish the work.
 The house took almost an entire year to build and we moved in during fall.
 I did manage to get a few plants in the ground before winter came.
-We’ve been finishing it a little at a time.
+Finding the perfect plants that could survive our changing weather would be difficult for any gardening enthusiast, but we are managing to pull it off.
+A little patience and a lot of research goes a long way, I even came across the best plants for San Diego that would be great for anyone who wanted to change up their garden.
+As for our garden, we’ve been finishing it a little at a time.
 I’m trying to get the yard and landscaping to look respectable before we entertain 100 of our closest friends and family for our big day.
 I’m planning on putting some teak garden furniture outside on the patio for extra seating which I think will look nice.
 I don’t want to weed and put out fresh mulch until closer to our date, but I am getting the patio pots on the back porch finished.
 Here are some tips on how to choose plants for patio pots, along with a glimpse of one of my many flower pots and how I’m prepping our yard for the wedding.

 I love landscaping; it’s often one of the first things I notice about someone’s home.
 You can tell when someone takes pride in their yard, and I help take care of ours (sans mowing; Jeremy uses his dad’s riding mower for that).
 I thought landscaping this house might be the death of me…literally.
 Since the house was finished in the fall, we didn’t get to plant grass until the spring.
 There was a fresh layer of dirt and good ol’ red clay surrounding our house.
 It was almost like a moat when it rained.
 There were places that my feet would sink several inches when the ground was wet.
 With good intentions, Jeremy pulled out some leftover lumber and building pallets to create a path from the driveway to the back door.
 The combination of wet lumber and red clay nearly proved to be fatal.
 In early winter, I made a trip down the “path” to go to the car.
 I was near the end when I felt myself start to slip.
 It wasn’t your ordinary fall; the slope of the ground combined with muddy lumber created a luge of sorts.
 My feet nearly flew up over my head and I came to a crashing halt.
 The fall had knocked the breath out of me, covered me in mud, and re-injured a slipped disk in my back.
 I now highly prize grass and I’m envious of anyone with a true sidewalk.
 Jeremy just finished the deck on the back of the house and he has plans to put in a sidewalk soon.
 I wonder if Jeremy was inspired by Composite Deck Builder Catalyst group because of the great job he did with putting this deck together but I digress.